Implementing AI features

 How users should think about our products

 PostHog AI is the main PostHog product for AI interactions.
-It's where most users will spend their time.
-You can switch between Core, Deep research, and Session summaries features depending on what you're trying to do.
-The UX is better than external tools because we can support sharing, navigation, and linking between AI results and PostHog artifacts.
+You can use it in the web for the richest experience, through PostHog Code for code-generation workflows, or through any third-party agent via MCP.
+The web UX is best for sharing, navigation, and linking between AI results and PostHog artifacts.
 PostHog AI is also trained on PostHog-specific patterns and your actual usage data, so it provides higher quality, more contextual results than a general-purpose AI.

-Deep research is a feature available within PostHog AI, but also accessible through its own dedicated UI if you want to jump straight into research mode.
+Deep research is a feature available within PostHog AI, but also accessible through its own dedicated UI if you want to jump straight into research.
 Use it for open-ended investigative work where you're trying to understand a complex problem.

 Session summaries is callable from PostHog AI and Deep research, and also has its own UI.
 Use it when you need to analyze many session recordings and extract patterns or issues.

-MCP is for users who prefer to work in third-party tools like Claude Code or VS Code.
+MCP is for users who prefer to work in third-party tools like Claude Code, Cursor, or Codex.
 You get access to PostHog's data and can combine it with other MCP servers (like Hubspot or Zendesk).
-The trade-off is you don't get PostHog AI's polished UX or PostHog-specific training.
+The trade-off is you don't get PostHog AI's polished UX or PostHog-specific optimizations.

 Future directions